-Our new guided geothermal eco tour provides exclusive access to an untouched geothermal landscape, where our expert guide will interpret the land, plants, animals and nature of this rare environment.
+Ony available on Tuesday’s & Thursday’s, our guided geothermal ECO tour provides exclusive access to an untouched geothermal landscape, where our guide will interpret the land, plants, animals and nature of this rare environment.

-The trail is guided by an expert in ecological and environmental management.
-Our local guide draws on hundreds of years of indigenous knowledges, combined with contemporary Māori research, and western scientific knowledge.
+Our guide draws on hundreds of years of indigenous knowledges, combined with contemporary Māori research, and western scientific knowledge.
 They will share historical and contemporary understandings of this special environment, the forces that have shaped the whenua (land) and the features, plants and animals that inhabit the land today.

-Our guide will also introduce you to Whakarewarewa’s environmental programmes, including our Eco Warrior programme for school students, and the work we are undertaking to preserve, use and enhance the whenua (land) for today and future generations.
+Our guide will also introduce you to Whakarewarewa’s environmental & restoration programmes, where we are working alongside other organisations to preserve, use and enhance the whenua (land) for today and future generations.

 These fully guided walks take approximately 45 to 60 minutes and are suitable for people with an average level of fitness.
 These trails combine views of native ferns, edible plants and glimpses of our unique geothermal landscape, including colourful steaming lakes and thermal pools that you can only be viewed at Whakarewarewa.